ITU-BDSA2024-GROUP29/Chirp/docs/report.md

 ![Test](./diagrams/drawio-assets/DomainModel-Test-Workflow.png)

-The test workflow makes sure that every time someone pushes to main it will run all the tests from, the crTest fo.+
+The test workflow makes sure that every time someone pushes to main it will run all the tests from the test folder.

 ## 2.2 Team work